 Yes, we're all Gen-Z!

 Aidan Kohn-Murphy is a 19-year-old political organizer, born and raised in Washington DC, and now a freshman at Harvard University.
 He is the Founder of Gen-Z for Change and served as Executive Director for almost two years before transitioning to his current role as Senior Advisor.
 Aidan has nearly 300,000 followers on TikTok and was selected as a member of the Forbes under 30 Class of 2023.
-In his spare time, Aidan can be found reading about random gubernatorial elections that took place 40 years ago or spending time with his boyfriend.
+In his spare time, Aidan can be found reading about random gubernatorial elections that took place 40 years ago.

 Acting Executive Director